Princess Isabelle of Orléans (1900–1983)

 Princess Isabelle Françoise Hélène Marie d'Orléans (27 November 1900, Le Nouvion-en-Thiérache, France – 12 February 1983, Neuilly-sur-Seine, France) was a member of the House of Orléans and, by marriage, a member of the ducal Harcourt family and of the princely House of Murat.

-She was one of the four children of Prince Jean, Duke of Guise (1874–1940), who would become the Orleanist pretender to the French throne in 1926, and his wife Princess Isabelle of Orléans.
+She was one of the four children of Prince Jean, Duke of Guise (1874–1940), who would become the Orleanist pretender to the French throne in 1926, and Princess Isabelle of Orléans.
 Although born in France, her parents moved the family to Morocco in 1909, then a French colony.
 She was with her mother and siblings visiting France when World War I broke out in 1914.
 While her father sought in vain to obtain permission from the French government to serve in the military, the rest of the family hastened back to Morocco.

 Marriages

 In 1923 the tradition of Orléans princesses marrying only other royalty (since the alleged 1681 wedding of La Grande Mademoiselle) was dispensed with, as nearly all of her relatives attended Isabelle's wedding at Amélie of Orléans château in Le Chesnay on 12 September to Count Bruno d'Harcourt (1899–1930), son of Count Eugène d'Harcourt and Armande de Pierre de Bernis.
 An automobile racer, Harcourt was killed during practice for the Moroccan Grand Prix, leaving his wife with four children: